bhumikhokhani/Hashnode-Blogs/cl37mmrf105drmgnveowl7qmf.md

 The user experience refers to how people feel when they engage with a website, mobile app, or desktop program.

-For example; Consider a business that you frequent.
-You walk into a store and are greeted by a pleasant receptionist.
-He communicates in a way that makes you feel at ease.
+For example; Consider a business a store you walk into and are greeted by a pleasant receptionist.
+They communicate in a way that makes you feel at ease.
 The appearance of the shop, the ease of payment, and the nice atmosphere all make you very pleased.
 You're heading to that store again.
 Right?

 The ultimate objective of UX design is to engage users and earn their loyalty and trust.
 It is the basic foundation of any successful firm.